perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 system_addr = libc.symbols['system']
 ```

-Now that we have a leak we can use the same techniques we've used to get to this point to overwrite the freehook.
+Now that we have a leak we can take the same techniques we've already used to overwrite the freehook.

 We use the first of our two songs with file descriptors of 0 to do a second heap overflow and overwrite another tcache next pointer with the address of the free hook.
 For this we'll use a 0x3c0 chunk with the song `"Animal/animal.txt"`.
 Then we can use the second song to write the address of `system` to the freehook.